 For more information, contact our public involvement coordinator at 410-732-0500 x 1047.

 Every Voice Counts Transportation Academy

-The BRTB and the BRTB Public Advisory Committee (PAC) launched its inaugural Every Voice Counts Transportation Academy in 2018 with residents, community leaders, and non-traditionally engaged people from around the region.
+The BRTB and the BRTB Public Advisory Committee (PAC) launched their inaugural Every Voice Counts Transportation Academy in 2018 with residents, community leaders, and non-traditionally engaged people from around the region.

 - Learn, in plain language, about the transportation decision-making process (i.e. how transportation is planned, funded, designed, built and maintained)

 - Identify ways they can work with their local and state transportation agencies in a proactive, constructive way to improve transportation

 - Understand how to be better engaged in the decision-making process by knowing who to contact and when.

 Download the Every Voice Counts Toolkit or to sign-up for the next one, contact our public involvement coordinator at 410-732-0500 x1047.